 Fridheimar Restaurant offers a unique dining experience centered around the vibrant flavors of tomatoes.
 Located within the Freheimar Tomato Greenhouse in Hveragerði, guests can enjoy delicious dishes made from fresh, locally-grown tomatoes.
 Learn more at fridheimar.is

 Efstidalur Farm is a charming agricultural establishment nestled in the picturesque landscapes of Iceland.
 Guests have the opportunity to witness the farm’s daily operations, participate in milking demonstrations, and even indulge in homemade ice cream produced right on the premises.
 Learn more at efstidalur.is.

 Hradastadir Farm and Petting Zoo is located on the Golden Circle drive in the town of Mosfellsbaer.
 At Hradastadir, guests can pet lambs, kittens, bunnies, calves, a friendly pig, horses, and chickens.
 The farm is open to the public on weekends during the summer (they run day camps during the week.)
 Hradastadir Farm also offers horseback riding excursions and lessons.

 Golden Circle Iceland Driving Map

-The Golden Circle self drive route is not particularly complicated.
-Sights are well marked with, quite frankly, not a lot else to distract you along the way (except beautiful horses).
-The Golden Circle driving map below will give you an overview of the route.
+The Golden Circle Iceland self drive route is not particularly complicated.
+The roads are good, and the key attractions are well marked along the way.
+And quite frankly, there is not a lot else to distract you (except beautiful Icelandic horses).

 Golden Circle Restaurants